Learn to fuel the gymnast for optimal performance and longevity in the sport.

 It’s competition season, friends.
 Your gymnast has been working so hard in the gym, day in day out, to perfect her skills and routines for the big event.
-She has nailed her Performance Nutrition Strategy which has made a huge impact on her performance and recovery.
-In fact, you’ve never seen her make such improvements in such a short time, and she also isn’t complaining of being exhausted all.the.time anymore.
+Hopefully, she has a consistent Performance Nutrition Strategy that will enhance performance and recovery.
+It may seem like she’s doing amazing with her nutrition…

 But then, competition day arrives, and her nutrition success goes out the window.

 She’s too nervous to eat, you’re out of town and don’t have familiar foods.
 Or her meet is scheduled at a random time during the day so you’re not sure how to time meals and snacks.